We welcome applications from all backgrounds and ethnicities. You will need to meet some basic eligibility requirements before you can apply.

 Previous convictions, cautions and fixed penalties

 Certain convictions and cautions will lead to automatic rejection unless there are exceptional circumstances.
-In particular:
+(Each case will be dealt with on an individual basis once an application has been submitted)

 Police Checks and Security Vetting are carried out on you and your immediate family.
 The security service will also carry out checks to verify your identity and background.